Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Introduction

-We design and evaluate a ML approach including UQ on the PRIO-GRID-month level \citep[\emph{pgm},][]{tollefsen_prio-grid_2012}, combining various tree-based models.
+We contribute to the understanding of uncertainty in conflict prediction by designing and evaluating a ML approach including UQ on the PRIO-GRID-month level \citep[\emph{pgm},][]{tollefsen_prio-grid_2012}, combining various tree-based models.
 We specifically incorporate two key sources of data-related uncertainty: First, we rely on algorithms which are able to estimate distributions natively and for each \emph{pgm} individually, accounting for local differences in data generation processes and conflict mechanisms.
-Second, we employ probabilistic hurdle ensembles to account for systematic biases between the recording of events and the recording of fatalities \citep{hegre_forecasting_2022, lacina_explaining_2006}.
+Second, we employ probabilistic hurdle ensembles to account for systematic differences between the recording of events and the recording of fatalities \citep{hegre_forecasting_2022, lacina_explaining_2006}.
 We select combinations of either Random Forest \citep{breiman_random_2001} or XGBoost \citep{chen_xgboost_2016} classifiers with Distributional Random Forest \citep{cevid_distributional_2022}, Quantile Regression Forest \citep{meinshausen_quantile_2006}, or NGBoost \citep{duan_ngboost_2019} regression models through a custom AutoML\footnote{AutoML refers to the automation of some or all components of machine learning, such as model or hyperparameter selection.
 For more information, see e.g. \citet{hutter_automated_2019}.} setup.
-Additionally, we explore an avenue to address data availability issues and regionally varying conflict mechanisms by testing the integration of multiple regional models with limited geographical scope in a spatial ensemble.
-As a result, data coverage requirements for individual models are reduced, thus allowing for the incorporation of region-specific datasets.
-This yields three model specifications: a “global”-only model covering the whole area of interest, a “local”-only model combining all regional models, and a global-local model based on the best-performing individual components of each.
+Additionally, we explore an avenue to address data availability issues and regionally varying conflict mechanisms by integrating multiple regional models with limited geographical scope in a spatial ensemble.
+If successeful, data coverage requirements for individual models are reduced to the corresponding region, thus allowing for the incorporation of region-specific datasets.
+This yields three model specifications: a ``global''-only model covering the whole area of interest, a ``local''only model combining all regional models, and a global-local model based on the best-performing individual components of each.